shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 3. Sketch uses variable length counter for each kmer with max 2 bytes.
 If the kmer count exceeds 65535.
 The counter overflow and the value resets([CQF Unit Test](#cqf-unit-test))
 4. Sketch size can only be of the power-of-two.
 If you want to increase the sketch size you need to double it ([See Size Doubling](#size-doubling)).
 5. CQF need to have the same number of hash-bits to be merged([See Merging Issue](#merging-issue)).
-6. Resizing is not implemented in the cqf library, and It can’t be implemented using the current cqf library.([See resizing issue](#resizing-issue))
+6. Resizing is not implemented in the CQF library, and It can’t be implemented using the current CQF library.([See resizing issue](#resizing-issue))
 7. CQF produces larger counting errors, but less often than the count-min sketch([See accuracy test](#accuracy-test)).